Nuh-Khan/Kickstarter-Analysis/README.md

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
+The largest conclusion drawn from this analysis was that May and June are the best months to start a campaign.
+May and June both had very high success rates with low failure rates.
+Another conclusion is that October, November, and December were the worst months to start a campaign.
+October had an abnormal failure rate, November had the second lowest success rate.
+December had the lowest success rate which almost equaled its failure rate.
 - What can you conclude about the Outcomes based on Goals?

 - What are some limitations of this dataset?